darrenjrobinson/powershell_module_identitynow/README.md

 This PowerShell Module has been written to fulfil my colleagues IdentityNow automation needs.
 It is based heavily off the extensive work I've done reverse engineering the SailPoint IdentityNow Portal in order to allow me to orchestrate IdentityNow using PowerShell.
 That work is covered [on my blog here](https://blog.darrenjrobinson.com/sailpoint-identitynow/)

-As such this module very much a shot into the wind at a point in time (Sept/Oct 2019).
 SailPoint IdentityNow is a SaaS product.
 The functions and functionality of it is constantly evolving as are the API's that underpin those functions.
 As such I've attempted to keep each cmdlet lean.
 The ability to submit a request and get something back.

 I get a lot of requests for assistance with IdentityNow API integration so here is a module that makes the barrier to entry considerably lower.
 You may find it helpful and may even wish to comment or contribute.
 I have hosted the source on GitHub  (https://github.com/darrenjrobinson/powershell_module_identitynow).